linusromland/AIBuddy/README.md

 3. Run `pipenv install --dev` to install the required dependencies for development.
 4. Run `pipenv run start` to start the project.

+To automatically reload the project when changes are made, this could be achieved using [Nodemon](https://nodemon.io/).
+Have [Node.JS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your system, and run `npx nodemon --exec pipenv run start` instead of `pipenv run start`.
+This will start the project using Nodemon, which will automatically reload the project when changes are made.

 ### VSCode Configuration

 If you're using Visual Studio Code and are encountering import errors, follow these steps: